yungyuc/ynote/nsd/schedule/22au_nycu/schedule.rst

 grader or me, or send a message in the private telegram chatroom.
 (Preference is in that order and do not send homework assignments to the sciwork community.)

-Sholud you have any questions about the course, please send me :ref:`an email
+Should you have any questions about the course, please send me :ref:`an email
 <contact>` with the subject line starting with ``[nsd-course]``.
 Email is a
 great tool for serious discussions.
 Please use more of it.